nebuly-ai/optimate/README.md

 `Nebullvm` is an ecosystem of plug and play modules to boost the performances of your AI systems.
 The optimization modules are stack-agnostic and work with any library.
-The optimization modules are designed to be easily integrated into your system, providing a quick and seamless boost to its performance.
+They are designed to be easily integrated into your system, providing a quick and seamless boost to its performance.
 Simply plug and play to start realizing the benefits of optimized performance right away.

 If you like the idea, give us a star to show your support for the project ⭐